raczben/tco_study/README.md

 ![mc_odelay_hold_timing](doc_resources/mc_odelay_hold_timing.png)

-The same effect can be read from these numbers, as at native implementation.
+The same effect can be read from these numbers, as from the first multicycle implementation.
 The FPGA's uncerteanity tighten the real valid window.
 There is big difference between the slow (11.9) and fast (7.198) models data delay.
 Now this unwanted effect isn't strong enough, so the timing could be closed, unlike the native implementation.

-The next two chapters will show more sophisticated working solution.
+The next two chapters will show a more sophisticated solution.

 ### Using phase shifted clock